DCMS Readiness Pathway

 OCSA Certified

-Operators aligned with the DCMS voluntary code and independently verified by OCSA.
+Silver Operators are aligned with the DCMS voluntary code and also meet the OCSA baseline standard plus additional Silver-level requirements.

 What OCSA does — and does not do